The Rocketboys: Wellwisher

 In 2010, The Rocketboys garnered both musical and financial support from friends and fans to create its latest EP "Wellwisher".
 "Wellwisher" was recorded while on tour with Lydia in July and Death on Two Wheels in August 2010 by friend and touring FOH engineer Will Krienke (who was later assisted by Joey Benjamin).
 The band utilized many talented friends (such as BMI rep/violinist David Claassen, harpist/artist Timbre, England in 1819, the PASTE Magazine staff, and a church choir in Memphis) along the way in locations ranging from the van to living rooms to professional studios.

 Financially the project was backed by fans using Kickstarter where fans were encouraged to donate money to fund in the album in exchange for creative incentives ranging from tickets to shows to having the band cover a song of the backer's choosing.

 Singer Brandon Kinder described "Wellwisher" not as a concept album but a concept experience.
 The musical collaboration, nomadic recording process, and communal funding of the project combined with the lyrical themes of unity, brotherhood and relationships, all contributed to and exuded from the final product.

 Build Anyway

-Following the departure of two founding members of the group (Dan Wheeler & Mitch Holt) the band debated continuing.
+Following the departure of two founding members of the group (Daniel Wheeler & Mitch Holt) the band debated continuing.
 Kinder focused on a side project, "The Wealthy West" and wrote several tracks for TV & movies but eventually the three remaining members began testing out new material throughout the fall of 2011.
-Recording in their own studio and enlisting mixer CJ Eiriksson (U2, Phish), the band completed "Build Anyway" in April 2012 and released it on June 5th, 2012.
+Recording in their own studio and enlisting mixer CJ Eiriksson (U2, Phish), the band completed "Build Anyway" in April 2012 and released it on June 5, 2012.